darthdemono/sl2-analyzer/README.md

 It reads the save and never writes to it.
 Point it at your live save if you like.
 The worst case is a bad Markdown file, not a bricked character.

+The code lives at **https://github.com/darthdemono/SL2-TO-MD**, and every file it writes says so: the header of each generated `.md` carries the repo link and a one-line note on how that game was read, so a summary you pasted somewhere months ago can still point back at the tool that made it.

 ## Supported games, and how far each one goes

 Not every Souls save is mapped to the same depth in public tooling, so each game is handled at the highest tier it can be *trusted* at.
 A tier is a promise: everything printed at any tier is read from the save, never guessed.
 If a number cannot be trusted, it is left out.
 A wrong stat is worse than a missing one, and that rule decides every judgement call in the code.